islam15-8789/DiffCoExpTool-/README.md

 - **Regulator:** The second gene.
 - **Condition:** The condition (either `condition1_cor` or `condition2_cor`).
 - **Weight:** The correlation value.

+## Interpretation of the output
+- The nodes correspond to the genes.
+- Each edge represents diff correlation between a pair of genes in either condition 1 or condition 2.

 ### Example